Bimini Trip Info & Packing List

 Simple toiletries (toothbrush, toothpaste, soap, shampoo)

-Sun protection – waterproof sunscreen & hat are necessary, a rash guard or long sleeve shirt required for sun protection when you are in the water during the summer months.
+Sun protection – REEF SAFE waterproof sunscreen & hat are necessary, a rash guard or long sleeve shirt required for sun protection when you are in the water during the summer months.

 Dramamine or Bonine – seasick prevention medicine.
 (Caveat – Bring your ginger and natural remedies if you prefer, but just in case, bring Dramamine too!
 Its not worth being sick out to sea, and you’ll feel better knowing you’ve got it if you need it)